Alfred Nash Patterson Grant Application & Guidelines

 Criteria for Funding

-1. the programming of new works and of important neglected music of the past;
+- Does the project include the programming of new works and of important neglected music of the past (if relevant)?

 The Grant Awards Process